-Stink Bugs

-Sweep netting can be useful to detect stink bugs.
-Treatment is recommended if adults and nymphs exceed 7 per 50 sweeps during pod development.
+Stink Bugs Sweep netting can be useful to detect stink bugs.
+Treatment is recommended if the number of adults and nymphs exceed 7 per 50 sweeps during pod development.
+Note: Brown and brown marmorated stink bugs are less susceptible to pyrethroids than green and southern green stink bugs.
+Careful pyrethroid selection is advised, consult your local Cooperative Extension Service for recommendations for your area.

-Apply one Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 3A Pyrethroid insecticides regis tered for use on Beans: see e table at the end of Insect Control.
+Apply one Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 1B Orthene 97 0.5 to 1.0 lb/A acephate - lima beans only 1 24 Н 3A Pyrethroid insecticides regis tered for use on Beans: see e table at the end of Insect Control.

-Tarnished Plant Bugs (TPB)
+Tarnished Plant Bugs (a.k.a.
+Lygus bugs)